 As the cloud masses picked out in red & green on the ATS are still visible in the Apollo image, it is reasonable to assume it that it was also taken on the 20th.
 ESSA's image on the 20th covering the western coasts of south America was commenced at 20:02 (track 4, orbit 1805), while NIMBUS orbit 1306, covering the same coast, was commenced at 16:39.

 as he emerged from behind the moon and has acquired a signal from Capcom again.
-Given that an Earthrise photo is taken at AOS, it seems reasonable to suggest that the black & white photograph was taken just before Collins makes his 'ready to copy' radio call.
+Given that an Earthrise photo is taken at AOS, it seems reasonable to suggest that the black & white photograph was taken just before Collins makes his 'How’s it going' radio call.
 Stellarium's terminator set at 21:45 shows that the Earth in the Apollo image is an exact match for what should be there.

 This Earthrise photo is part of a sequence that has been compiled into a video, and this can be seen below as Video 3.